celilaslan/haberlesme_projesi/camera_ui/README.md

 ### Command Line Options
 - `--protocol tcp|udp` : Communication protocol (default: tcp)
 - `--send UAV_NAME` : Enable command interface for specified UAV
+- `--location-only` : Subscribe only to location data from all targets
+- `--status-only` : Subscribe only to status data from all targets
+- `--all-targets` : Subscribe to all telemetry from all targets
 - `--help` : Show help message

 ## Telemetry Data Display